Yanga fire coach Eymael after calling Tanzanian fans monkeys | Goal.com

 Following a 1-1 draw with Mtibwa Sugar in which he saw his team drop to third in the league, the 60-year-old tore into the club's supporters, claiming they were ignorant about football and lambasting the conditions he had been working in since arriving in Tanzania.

-“The fans can be stupid in this country, they can only shout," Eymael told local journalists in audio obtained by Goal.
-"It’s like monkeys, you know monkeys will make monkey noise, they can only do that.
-They don’t know anything in soccer.
+"The fans can only shout and are like monkeys who are barking ‘babababa’," Eymael told local journalists in audio obtained by Goal.
+"These fans do not know anything about soccer.

-“Playing on such kind of pitches for the level of 7 or 8 division in Europe is not for me," he added.
-"Changing rooms like that are not for me.
+"This place is not for me, playing in pitches at a level of seventh or eighth division in Europe is not for me," he added.
+"The changing rooms, too, are not for me.

-"Working with these conditions is not for me, my man," the veteran manager added.
-"My wife is not enjoying here, she is disgusted, and me.
-I am disgusted.
-The only pleasure I have is because the [grounds] are full [during match days] but these fans don’t know anything about soccer.”
+"My wife is absolutely not enjoying here and this is disgusting to me, I am disgusted," he continued.
+"The only pleasure that I have is the pitches are always full when we are playing, full of our fans, but working in these conditions is not for me.

+"I do not want to stay here.
+I would prefer that they release me let me just do my last game and let me go."

-Eymael also proceeded to accuse the referees of bias, claiming that the country's officials were favourable to Yanga's bitter rivals Simba, and asked to be released from his contract.
+Eymael also proceeded to accuse the referees of bias, claiming that the country's officials were favourable to Yanga's bitter rivals Simba.

-“You know with officiating is always against [Yanga] and favouring Simba and not giving us clear penalties," he accused.
-"Stuff like that is not for me.
+"You know, [the] officiating was always against us and [was] only favouring Simba, not giving us even a clear penalty," he complained.
+"Things like that are not for me.

-"I asked them again to release me, I asked them: 'Please let me do my last game and let me go.
-I prefer to go, I am not enjoying your country, you are uneducated people.'"
+"I said to the sponsor: Do your own things and you cannot be able to win the league because you are not an organised team, you are not an organised club.

+"The officiating is always against you because you are a poor club."

 "Yanga management has been saddened by inhumane and racist remarks made by coach Luc Eymael and reported by several media outlets as well as social media," the 27-time-league champions said in a statement signed by interim Secretary-General Simon Patrick and obtained by Goal.